DBS issues first tokenised bond on digital exchange

-The bank on Monday (May 31) announced that it has priced a $15 million digital bond as its digital exchange's first security token offering.
+The bank yesterday announced that it has priced a $15 million digital bond as its digital exchange's first security token offering.

 The DBS Digital Bond, which comes with a six-month tenor and coupon rate of 0.6 per cent per annum, will be traded in board lots of $10,000 - a significantly smaller denomination compared with traditional wholesale bonds, which typically require investment and trading amounts in multiples of $250,000.